chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 {{< /note >}}

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).
+After successful deployment, proceed with following...
+   1. create user and orgs Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
+   1. workstation setup Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
+   1. node bootstrapping  Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstraping.

 ### Sample config